Cloudkibo/KiboPush/documentation/ReadMe.md

 4 — Start MongoDB: sudo service mongod start
 5 — Check the MongoDB status: sudo service mongod status

+    NOTE: If there is no sock file, then we won't be running the command to add sock file in mongodb user group.

+    <YOUR_SOCK> will be the name of sock file.

+    For example, in staging server it is "mongodb-27017.sock"

+    You can check the name in "cd /tmp" and then by "running ls *.sock"

 ##CRONJOB GUIDE